 I used this photo of The Rocket-Powered Trike (by ‘Rocketman’ Ky Michaelson) as a metaphor for the way in which technology has been developed—by simply adding the powerful technology to the existing systemic solutions and patterns of interaction, as a rocket engine might be added to a tricycle.

-At the same time, we miss the opportunity to create ‘the passenger jet’ and ‘the rocket‘ — i.e. to build systemic solutions around the information technology that use the power of technology, and of information, to fulfill a given purpose, and new purposes emerging from our changed situation, in a meaningful and effective way.
+By using the information technology in this uninformed way, we have missed the opportunity to create ‘the passenger jet’ and ‘the rocket‘ — i.e. to build systemic solutions around the information technology that use the power of technology to breed awareness.

 The information technology has changed our lives and work patterns so much that we are calling our era “the Information Age.”
 My second punchline is a vision of a mature Information Age, where information technology is used to power new systemic solutions—the ones that make a difference.